J. J. Daniel: Influence and later years

 In 1977, the St. Petersburg Times described Daniel as "a pillar of the North Florida business and political establishment...probably Jacksonville's most respected citizen" and named him as one of the ten most powerful people in the state.

-J. J. Daniel served on the Florida Board of Control from 1957-1961 and the Florida Board of Regents from 1971-1982.
+J. J. Daniel served on the Florida Board of Control from 1957 to 1961 and the Florida Board of Regents from 1971 to 1982.
 He was chairman of both boards and was instrumental in getting the University of North Florida established in Jacksonville in 1965.
 The administration building at the school was named J. J. Daniel Hall and dedicated to his memory in February 1991, following his death.

 He was influential in establishing the Episcopal High School of Jacksonville in 1966.
 He also served on many non-profit boards, including the American Red Cross, the District Welfare Board, and the Jacksonville Chamber of Commerce.

 Jaquelin James Daniel died in 1990.